 Dunes, a man-planted forest and over 20 km beach in combination with a fresh North Sea breeze are creating a perfect autumn feeling.
 Vlieland is one of the smaller and way quieter Dutch islands is a perfect destination for a Dutch Gay Autumn Weekend Vlieland without stress, noise, and hustle.

 The story of the Cranberries on Vlieland

 Are there any Cranberry fields in Europe?
 Yes, there are!
 You can find partially big fields of cranberry plants on the Dutch Wadden islands Vlieland and Terschelling.
 People of Vlieland tell the story of a barrel of Cranberries was found in 1845 on the beach of the Vlieland’s big neighbor Island Terschelling.
 Hoping to find good wine in it, a brought the barrel behind the dunes.
 Well, it was not wine or anything comparable, but a huge amount of cranberries.
 The unknown person left the barrel behind and the success story took its course.

 Cranberry season on Vlieland

 Nowadays we are able to self-pick the berries every year during the season from mid-September to the end of October.
-Also this year again the Vlielanders are celebrating the annual Cranberry Week Festival with the mascot Berry Cranberry.
-This year it will take place from 21th to 29th of October 2017.
+Until 2017, the Vlielanders were celebrating the annual Cranberry Week Festival with the mascot Berry Cranberry.
+If it is happening this year again, please check the official Vlieland website.
 One more reason for an autumn weekend on Vlieland and to self-pick your berries from the ground, sour but really healthy!